 I have used the Miro Board to design the user flow for the piece, I undertstand that this might seem a bit extra but I was having trouble getting the user flow logic in my head and wanted a visual way of making sure I cover all my bases, so I can go through this flowchart and make sure I have accounted for every interaction that I want the user to experience.

-As this week has been a whirlwind I’m updating this learning journal after the fact, there might not be as much to write as I’d like as most of this week is implementation and problem solving.
+As this week has been a whirlwind, I’m updating this learning journal after the fact; there might not be as much to write as I’d like, since most of weeks 6 & 7 have been spent on implementation, problem-solving and development

 Monday:

-After designing and sorting out the file for the laser cutter on Friday I was booked and read to get everything cut in the morning and then ready for the walk around of the Reid basement that morning.
-But as it was a bit later I had time to assemble and glue the box for the top of the plinth.
+After designing and sorting out the file for the laser cutter on Friday, I was booked and ready to get everything cut in the morning, then ready for the walk around of the Reid basement.
+But as it was a bit later, I had time to assemble and glue the box for the top of the plinth.

-At this point I noticed a disservice I did myself in previous years, I hadn’t laser cut and glued a box before, I had either repurposed an existing box (control lunchbox) or had the wiring and components hidden away in a tupperwear container (expressive data chandelier).
+At this point, I noticed a disservice I did to myself in previous years.
+I hadn’t laser-cut and glued a box before; I had either repurposed an existing box (control lunchbox) or hidden the wiring and components in a Tupperware container (expressive data chandelier).

-We had the walk around the Reid basement when I was able to visualise my piece in the space and start to visualise how it would be in the space and how people use it, as well as how my piece might work with other pieces in the space.
+We had the walk around the Reid basement when I was able to visualise my piece in the space and start to imagine what it would be like, how people would use it, and how my piece might work with other pieces in the space.

 Tuesday:

-With a game plan with the space and the technical requirements of the the piece I knew that the wiring would need channels to move through and between the plinths and then out to the wall power.
+With a game plan for the space and the technical requirements of the piece, I knew the wiring would need channels to run through and between the plinths, then out to the wall power.

 With the box glue dry and the sanding sorted the box was ready for the first coat of paint along with the same paint to freshen up the podium so that both the box and the podium had the same colour and a similar texture to each other, the idea was for both of them to be indistinguishable from one another, now looking at it, that didn’t really work because I measured the plinth incorrectly so there was a slight overhang, but this will be sorted in the final piece because I want to get a plinth made for it.